Toby's Dinner Theatre: Facilities

 In 1979, Toby's Dinner Theatre opened at its current location in downtown Columbia, Maryland, adjacent to the Merriweather Post Pavilion and Lake Kittamaqundi.
 It has an indoor seating capacity of 300 individuals.
 The theatre has parking, buffet-style dinner, full bar, full menu, and live music and entertainment.
 Dinner is a mix of American cuisine.
 The facility is ADA compliant.
 Toby's is estimated to draw 4,000 subscribers and 80,000–102,000 patrons a year.

 In April 2025, Howard County broke ground on a new performing arts center on the site of Toby's Dinner Theatre.
 The center will contain one 340-seat dinner theater, two 200-seat black box theaters, a public art gallery and several dance studios and performance classrooms.

 Productions

-Recent productions include Dreamgirls, Joseph and the Amazing Technicolor Dreamcoat starring Caroline Bowman and Cathy Mundy, Beauty and the Beast, Show Boat, A Christmas Carol, Sister Act, Hairspray, Peter Pan, Into the Woods, South Pacific, and Newsies.
+Recent productions include Dreamgirls, Joseph and the Amazing Technicolor Dreamcoat starring Caroline Bowman and Cathy Mundy, Beauty and the Beast, Show Boat, A Christmas Carol, Sister Act, Hairspray, Peter Pan, Into the Woods, South Pacific, The Little Mermaid, and Newsies.